Continuation War: Air raids and the Leningrad–Novgorod Offensive

 Finland began to seek an exit from the war after the German defeat at the Battle of Stalingrad in February 1943.
 Finnish Prime Minister Edwin Linkomies formed a new cabinet in March 1943 with peace as the top priority.
 Similarly, the Finns were distressed by the Allied invasion of Sicily in July and the German defeat in the Battle of Kursk in August.
 Negotiations were conducted intermittently in 1943 and 1944 between Finland, the Western Allies and the Soviets, but no agreement was reached.
 Stalin decided to force Finland to surrender with a bombing campaign on Helsinki.
 Starting in February 1944, it included three major air attacks totaling over 6,000 sorties.
 Finnish anti-aircraft defence repelled the raids, and only 5% of the dropped bombs hit their planned targets.
 In Helsinki, decoy searchlights and fires were placed outside the city to deceive Soviet bombers into dropping their payloads on unpopulated areas.
 Major air attacks also hit Oulu and Kotka, but pre-emptive radio intelligence and effective defence kept the number of casualties low.

-The Soviet Leningrad–Novgorod Offensive finally lifted the siege of Leningrad on 26–27 January 1944 and pushed Army Group North to Ida-Viru County on the Estonian border.
+The Soviet Leningrad–Novgorod Offensive finally lifted the siege of Leningrad on 27 January 1944.
+The Army Group North was pushed to Ida-Viru County on the Estonian border.
 Stiff German and Estonian defence in Narva from February to August prevented the use of occupied Estonia as a favourable base for Soviet amphibious and air assaults against Helsinki and other Finnish coastal cities in support of a land offensive.
 Field Marshal Mannerheim had reminded the German command on numerous occasions that if the German troops withdrew from Estonia, Finland would be forced to make peace, even on extremely unfavourable terms.
 Finland abandoned peace negotiations in April 1944 because of the unfavourable terms the USSR demanded.

 Vyborg–Petrozavodsk Offensive and breakthrough

 On 9 June 1944, the Soviet Leningrad Front launched an offensive against Finnish positions on the Karelian Isthmus and in the area of Lake Ladoga, timed to coincide with Operation Overlord in Normandy as agreed during the Tehran Conference.
 Along the 21.7 km-wide breakthrough, the Red Army concentrated 3,000 guns and mortars.
 In some places, the concentration of artillery pieces exceeded 200 guns for every kilometre of front or one for every 5 m.
 Soviet artillery fired over 80,000 rounds along the front on the Karelian Isthmus.
 On the second day of the offensive, the artillery barrages and superior number of Soviet forces crushed the main Finnish defence line.
-The Red Army penetrated the second line of defence, the Vammelsuu–Taipale line (VT line), by the sixth day and recaptured Viipuri with insignificant resistance on 20 June.
+The Red Army penetrated the second line of defence, the Vammelsuu–Taipale line (VT line), at Kuuterselkä by the sixth day and recaptured Viipuri with insignificant resistance on 20 June.
 The Soviet breakthrough on the Karelian Isthmus forced the Finns to reinforce the area, thus allowing the concurrent Soviet offensive in East Karelia to meet less resistance and to recapture Petrozavodsk by 28 June 1944.